 Idolatry stems from self-centeredness and rebelliousness.
 People refuse to surrender themselves to worship the true and living God as He commands.
 The world does not know how to worship God because they lack His Spirit.
 Without God's help, human nature tries to limit God to the confines of physical objects he understands.

-People fabricate images or representations to aid them in worshiping a god they themselves have concocted.
+People fabricate images or representations to aid them in worshipping a god they themselves have concocted.
 These images are called idols, icons, symbols or objects of devotion.
 Really, anything can become their idol.

 Solomon had God's blessing to build a temple, where he erected golden forms of the two cherubim inside the Holy of Holies.
-On the walls of the sanctuary were carved figures of angels, trees and flowers, none of which Israel worshiped.
+On the walls of the sanctuary were carved figures of angels, trees, and flowers, none of which Israel worshipped.
 Of course, there was no image representation made of God Himself.